onsi/gomega/index.md

 By default the `ghttp` server fails the test if the number of requests received exceeds the number of handlers registered, so this test ensures that the `client` stops sending requests after receiving the second (and final) set of paginated data.

+### MUXing Routes to Handlers

+`AppendHandlers` allows you to make ordered assertions about incoming requests.
+This places a strong constraint on all incoming requests: namely that exactly the right requests have to arrive in exactly the right order and that no additional requests are allowed.

+One can take a different testing strategy, however.
+Instead of asserting that requests come in in a predefined order, you may which to build a test server that can handle arbitrarily many requests to a set of predefined routes.
+In fact, there may be some circumstances where you want to make ordered assertions on *some* requests (via `AppendHandlers`) but still support sending particular responses to *other* requests that may interleave the ordered assertions.

+`ghttp` supports these sorts of usecases via `server.RouteToHandler(method, path, handler)`.

+Let's cook up an example.
+Perhaps, instead of authenticating via basic auth our sprockets client logs in and fetches a token from the server when performing requests that require authentication.
+We could pepper our `AppendHandlers` calls with a handler that handles these requests (this is not a terrible idea, of course!) *or* we could set up a single route at the top of our tests.

+Here's what such a test might look like:

+    Describe("CRUDing sprockes", func() {
+        BeforeEach(func() {
+            server.RouteToHandler("POST", "/login", ghttp.CombineHandlers(
+                ghttp.VerifyRequest("POST", "/login", "user=bob&password=password"),
+                ghttp.RespondWith(http.StatusOK, "your-auth-token"),
+            ))
+        })
+        var returnedSprockets []Sprocket
+        var firstResponse, secondResponse PaginatedResponse
+        var statusCode int

+        Context("GETting sprockets", func() {
+            var returnedSprockets []Sprocket

+            BeforeEach(func() {
+                returnedSprockets = []Sprocket{
+                    sprockets.Sprocket{Name: "entropic decoupler", Color: "red"},
+                    sprockets.Sprocket{Name: "defragmenting ramjet", Color: "yellow"},
+                    sprockets.Sprocket{Name: "parametric demuxer", Color: "blue"},
+                }

+                server.AppendHandlers(
+                    ghttp.CombineHandlers(
+                        ghttp.VerifyRequest("GET", "/sprockets", "category=encabulators"),
+                        ghttp.RespondWithJSONEncoded(http.StatusOK, returnedSprockets),
+                    ),
+                )
+            })

+            It("should fetch all the sprockets", func() {
+                sprockets, err := client.FetchSprockes("encabulators")
+                Ω(err).ShouldNot(HaveOccurred())
+                Ω(sprockets).Should(Equal(returnedSprockets))
+            })
+        })

+        Context("POSTing sprockets", func() {
+            var sprocketToSave Sprocket
+            BeforeEach(func() {
+                sprocketToSave = sprockets.Sprocket{Name: "endothermic penambulator", Color: "purple"}

+                server.AppendHandlers(
+                    ghttp.CombineHandlers(
+                        ghttp.VerifyRequest("POST", "/sprocket", "token=your-auth-token"),
+                        ghttp.VerifyJSONRepresenting(sprocketToSave)
+                        ghttp.RespondWithJSONEncoded(http.StatusOK, nil),
+                    ),
+                )
+            })

+            It("should save the sprocket", func() {
+                err := client.SaveSprocket(sprocketToSave)
+                Ω(err).ShouldNot(HaveOccurred())
+            })
+        })
+    })

+Here, saving a sprocket triggers authentication, which is handled by the registered `RouteToHandler` handler whereas fetching the list of sprockets does not.

+> `RouteToHandler` can take either a string as a route (as seen in this example) or a `regexp.Regexp`.

 ### Allowing unhandled requests

-As we just saw, by default, `ghttp`'s server marks the test as failed if a request is made for which there is no registered handler (recall that the server registers an ordered list of handlers - as each request comes in, a handler is popped off the top of the list to handle the request).
+By default, `ghttp`'s server marks the test as failed if a request is made for which there is no registered handler.

-It is sometimes useful to have a fake server that simply returns a fixed status code for all incoming requests.  `ghttp` supports this: just set `server.AllowUnhandledRequests = true` and `server.UnhandledRequestStatusCode` to whatever status code you'd like to return.
+It is sometimes useful to have a fake server that simply returns a fixed status code for all unhandled incoming requests.  `ghttp` supports this: just set `server.AllowUnhandledRequests = true` and `server.UnhandledRequestStatusCode` to whatever status code you'd like to return.

-In addition to returning the registered status code, `ghttp`'s server will also save all received requests under.
+In addition to returning the registered status code, `ghttp`'s server will also save all received requests.
 These can be accessed by calling `server.ReceivedRequests()`.
 This is useful for cases where you may want to make assertions against requests *after* they've been made.

+To bring it all together: there are three ways to instruct a `ghttp` server to handle requests: you can map routes to handlers using `RouteToHandler`, you can append handlers via `AppendHandlers, and you can `AllowUnhandledRequests` and specify an `UnhandledRequestStatusCode`.

+When a `ghttp` server receives a request it first checks against the set of handlers registred via `RouteToHandler` if there is no such handler it proceeds to pop an `AppendHandlers` handler off the stack, if the stack of ordered handlers is empty, it will check whether `AllowUnhandledRequests` is `true` or `false`.
+If `false` the test fails.
+If `true`, a response is sent with `UnhandledRequestStatusCode`.

 ## `gbytes`: Testing Streaming Buffers